pbloem/kgbench-data/docs/dt.md

 # KGBench datatype

-KGBench datasets contain bty-to-string encoded literals.
+KGBench datasets contain byte-to-string encoded literals.
 These string literals encode byte-level data, potentially containing images, video or audio (although only images are currently used in the datasets).

 We define the following datatypes: